Preston

 And there you have it; these are our top tips on how to stop your cat from scratching your carpet.
 For the best effect, we recommended using these tips in combination, encouraging your cat to swap to using their scratching posts as soon as possible.

-Of course, if you’re thinking about making your home more pet-friendly in general, then why not take a look at our article on the pet-friendly flooring, as well as other ways to care for your carpets in our ideas hub?
+Of course, if you’re thinking about making your home more pet-friendly in general, then why not take a look at our article on the pet-friendly flooring or watch our video below to find out what is the best flooring for your pets.

 Share